tess-jl/aws-developer-course/notes/14_AWS_Serverless_DynamoDB.md

 -can query a table, local secondary index, or global secondary index

 Inefficient way of querying= **Scan API**
--every time do scan it scans the ENTIRE table, inefficient (consumes A LOT of RCU!)
+-**when what you're looking for is not a primary key, sort key, LSI, GSI** -every time do scan it scans the ENTIRE table, inefficient (consumes A LOT of RCU!)
 * returns up to 1MB of data, can use pagination to keep reading
 * can use a limit or reduce the size of the result and pause to keep from consuming so many RCUs